 - Spa & Wellness centres

-We work closely with local suppliers to secure you the best experiences during your skiing holiday.
-We’ve teamed up with a Swedish adventure company to offer you a chance to pop over the border during your holiday to Norway.
-The half day trip includes transport to and from Sälen, an hour and a half of dog sledding through the Swedish fells with a chance to warm yourself on hot chocolate and cinnamon buns half way around.
+We work closely with local suppliers to ensure you have the best experiences during your ski holiday.
+We’ve teamed up with an amazing adventure company who offer you the chance to try something different...
+The trip includes transport to and from the forest location, an afternoon of dog sledding through the fjells, and a warming treat to finish off your experience.
 Speak to us today for more information and to book your afternoon of adventure.